-In the more conventional stoves, the most important variable by far in determining the heat transfer to the pot is the temperature of the gases coming up through the riser.
+In the more conventional stoves the most important variable by far in determining the heat transfer to the pot is the temperature of the gases coming up through the riser.
 Within a fairly narrow band of scatter, the heat transfer to the pot is a linear function of this temperature.
 Another way to correlate this data is to calculate a log-mean temperature difference, which is loosely defined as the effective average difference in temperature between the pot and the gases that are flowing next to the pot.
 The heat transfer is proportional to this log mean temperature difference.

-The corollary to this finding is that changes to the stove are generally ineffective, except in how they affect the average riser temperature.
+The corollary to this finding is that changes to the stove are generally ineffective except in how they affect the average riser temperature.
 For example, the common belief is that tight skirts and tight flow passages increase heat transfer by forcing hot air against the sides of the pot or the bottom of the griddle in a griddle (plancha) stove.
 My conclusion is that this is mostly false, that skirts and tight passages may be helpful, but mostly because they choke off the excess air flowing through the riser and keep the average riser temperature higher.
 The bases for this conclusion are laid out in detail.
+A short list of principles for getting good efficiency is included.

 Conditions which lead to high efficiency (relatively low ratio of air to fuel) are the conditions than can lead to higher pollution, hence the air-fuel ratio needs to be controlled within a tight band to give good efficiency without high pollution.
-In all cases tested, the air-fuel ratio was much higher than that required for combustion, generally at least 4 times higher, suggesting there is still room to decrease the air to fuel ratio further.
+In all cases tested, the air-fuel ratio was much higher than that required for combustion, suggesting there is still room to decrease the air to fuel ratio further, perhaps by affecting the mixing.